treinaweb/tw-dev-server/README.md

 A powerful and lightweight server to be used for testing, local development and learning.

 Use it as static file server and CRUD server.
+It has live reload and browser sync too!

 <img src="https://raw.githubusercontent.com/treinaweb/tw-dev-server/master/snapshot.png" width="300">